Install Cisco Catalyst 8000V in OpenStack Environment

 Step 2

-In the left pane, click Details and specify the following details:
+In the left pane, click Details and specify these details:

 • Instance Name: Enter a name for your instance.